-Most of our staff continued to work from home for the majority of the year.
-As restrictions start to ease around the world, many of our teams have had the opportunity to start meeting again in person.
+Most of our staff continued to work from home for around the world, many of our teams have had the opportunity to start meeting again in person.

 Webjet is committed to creating sustainable earnings and capital growth for our shareholders, and to support all our stakeholders, including employees, suppliers, customers, and the communities that we serve.